Deep learning generates custom-made logistic regression models for explaining how breast cancer subtypes are classified: Materials and Methods

 where each element of $\bm{\xi} \in \mathcal{R}^D$ is a function of $\bm{x}^{(n)}$ that the NN determines. $\bm{\xi}$ behaves as the weight vector for the original feature vector $\bm{x}^{(n)}$.
 The magnitude of each element of $\bm{\xi}$ describes the importance of the corresponding feature variable.
-Unlike $\bm{\varphi}$, the original vector $\bm{x}^{(n)}$ is comprehensible, and hence the model defined by Eq~\eqref{eq:meta_classifier} is ``explainable.''
-Here we should notice that this weight vector is tailored to each sample because $\bm{\xi}$ depends on $\bm{x}^{(n)}$.
-We call Eq~\eqref{eq:meta_classifier} a point-wise linear model over the sample index $(n)$.
-The architecture of the point-wise linear model consists of two blocks as shown in Fig \ref{fig:pwl}(c).
-The upper block is a meta-learning machine of logistic regression models.
-The lower block is the logistic regression model for the inference task.
-In the following subsections we introduce two techniques for constructing the point-wise linear models.
+We should point out here that this weight vector is tailored to each sample because $\bm{\xi}$ depends on $\bm{x}^{(n)}$.
+We call Eq.~\eqref{eq:meta_classifier} a PWL model given by a straightforward method over the sample index $(n)$.
+The architecture of the PWL model consists of the two blocks shown in Fig. \ref{fig:pwl} (c).
+Also, we refer to $\bm{\xi}$ as the point-wise weight.
+The upper block is a meta-learning machine that generates logistic regression models, and the lower block shows the logistic regression models for the inference task.
+However, the tailored weight vector $\bm{\xi}$ can easily lead to poor generalization (i.e., over or underfitting).
+In this case, the PWL model (Eq.~\eqref{eq:meta_classifier}) tries to learn the labels of all samples because it generates a weight vector optimized for each sample, which leads to the underfitting shown in Fig. \ref{fig:circle} (c).